-Greenhead Moss Local Nature Reserve (North Lanarkshire)
+Greenhead Moss Community Nature Park

 Greenhead Moss Local Nature Reserve, near Wishaw, is one of the Dragonfly Hotspots established in Scotland in 2014.
 It is owned and managed by a partnership including Greenhead Moss Community Trust and North Lanarkshire Council.
 There are a number of ponds found on the site, as well as small pools on the Moss, which host nine species of dragonfly.

-The Site: Greenhead Moss is a 110ha site consisting of many different habitats including ponds, wildflower meadows, remnant raised peat bog, old and new woodlands.
+Greenhead Moss is a 110ha site consisting of many different habitats including ponds, wildflower meadows, remnant raised peat bog, old and new woodlands.
 These habitats are home to mammals including badger, roe deer and fox with many insects and birds present.
 There is a good path network throughout the site; most paths are tarmac and accessible for wheelchairs and pushchairs.

 The Emerald Damselflies can be seen close to the smaller ponds and pools from early July through to September, especially around the pond with the dipping platform.
 Dragonflies hunt in the surrounding wildflower meadows.
 The earliest emerging damselflies can be seen from mid-April onwards, with sightings still being possible into sunny days in October.

 Strathclyde Country Park